Choices for pregnant women

-There has always been a presumption against parentage for sperm donors; however, a number of Family An independent body that hears legal claims brought by parties and decides between them.
-Serious cases are heard by a judge and jury, or just a judge.
-Less-serious cases are heard by a magistrate. decisions have resulted in donors being granted rights.
+There has always been a presumption against parentage for sperm donors; however, several Family Court decisions have resulted in donors being granted rights.

 In Re Patrick FamCA 193, a case concerning contact between a sperm donor and the child of a lesbian couple, Justice Guest granted the sperm donor contact rights and the right to play a role in the child’s life akin to that of a post-separation father.

-The Family Court at Melbourne revisited the position of a sperm donor in R & J FamCA 1398 (also H & J & D, an ex tempore judgment), making orders for regular contact between the donor and the child.
+The Family Court revisited the position of a sperm donor in R and J FamCA 1398 (also H and J and D, an ex tempore judgment), making orders for regular contact between the donor and the child.
 The application was brought by the donor seeking increasing overnight contact with the child and that the biological mother be ordered to inform the child of the factual identity of the donor as his ‘biological father’.

 See also ‘The Status of Known Sperm Donors under the Family Law Act’, Australia Family Lawyer, vol. 18, no. 4.

-When there is a dispute between the parents and donor, the The most important thing, above anything else.
-An act of paramount force is one that cannot be made subject to another for its operation.
-Something of value, such as money, given by one person to another person as part of a contract. under the FL Act is the best interests of the child.
-This cannot be displaced by any pre-existing agreement or understanding that the parents and donor may have entered into.
+When there is a dispute between the parents and donor, the paramount consideration under the FL Act is the best interests of the child.
+This cannot be displaced by any pre-existing agreement or understanding that the parents and donor may have entered.
 Recent cases indicate that if there is an existing relationship between the donor and the child, the court may make an order for the child to spend time with the donor.

 In light of this, same-sex prospective parents contemplating the participation of a known donor should seek family law advice before proceeding.